smorrrs/Desperados-III-Resources/level_guide.md

 ## What If?
-If Frank sees you he'll run after you.
+Frank has unique behavior.
+He won't ever attack you.
+If he detects you, he will cause an alarm and stand still staring at you.
+If you leave his vision after that, he will begin chasing after you.
+He will always know where you are and run toward your current location.
+Guards will run to the spot where Frank first saw you, but not to any other places Frank sees you after that.
+The guards that wander around looking for you at that first location will never stop doing so.

 There's a timer of about 7 seconds before the level ends upon killing Frank.
+Alarm state doesn't affect this.